 Skip to content

-Reporting back from the Human Rights Council – A Human Rights-Based Approach to Planned Relocations in the Context of Disasters and the Adverse Effects of Climate Change
+Reporting Back – A Human Rights-Based Approach to Planned Relocations in the Context of Disasters and the Adverse Effects of Climate Change

 21 June 2024, Geneva, Switzerland – The Platform on Disaster Displacement (PDD) and the Special Rapporteur on the human rights of internally displaced persons, Paula Gaviria Betancur, organized a side event on A Human Rights-Based Approach to Planned Relocations in the Context of Disasters and the Adverse Effects of Climate Change at the 56th Session of the Human Rights Council.